UWPCE-PythonCert/SystemDevelopment/_sources/unicode.txt

 It has all the same methods as the string object.

-"encoding" is converting from a unicode object to bytes
+**"encoding"** is converting from a unicode object to bytes

-"decoding" is converting from bytes to a unicode object
+**"decoding"** is converting from bytes to a unicode object

 (sometimes this feels backwards...)

+And can get even more confusing with py2 strings being *both* text and bytes!

 Using unicode in Py2
 ---------------------